 What is happening on Heidelberg Street isn’t just “stuff” scattered, though.
 The Project’s mission is to “inspire people to appreciate and use artistic expression to enrich their lives and to improve the social and economic health of the greater community.”

 Beyond a street to explore, the Project stays true to its mission by offering group tours, lectures, art workshops, and various other events to engage the community.
-Events are taking place this month to celebrate the Project’s 30th anniversary, including a block party on August 20 and yoga at the Project on August 27, 2016.

 Also, one of the houses, the Number House, is an art experience not only on the street but inside as well.
 The former home now houses a gift shop that includes handmade items as well as galleries that showcase local artists and photographers.